hichamimlahi/LinuxServiceManager/README.md

 This project successfully delivered a user-friendly and efficient application for managing Linux services.
 It empowers system administrators and developers with a valuable tool to control and monitor services effectively.

-For more details, please refer to the [GitHub repository](https://github.com/hichamimlahi/LinuxServiceManager) and the [YouTube presentation](https://youtu.be/uo0hi0SMrHg?si=FiZpykZZuh8WWxAj).
+For more details, a presentation video is available on [YouTube](https://youtu.be/uo0hi0SMrHg?si=FiZpykZZuh8WWxAj).